ShadenAlhussain/Deep-learning-CNN-for-Image-Classification/README.md

 # Convolutional Neural Networks for Image Classification

 ## Abstract
-The goal of this project is to build a deep neural network that can recognize objects in photographs and to recognize new objects, without the need to retrain the network.
+The goal of this project is to build a deep neural network that can recognize objects in photographs and to recognize new objects.

 ## Design
 Recognizing photos is one of the most common problems.
 I will build ML model that can classify images using CNN from CIFAR-10 dataset, which consists of 60,000 with the size of 32 by 32 pixels colour images in 10 classes.
 I will download CIFAR-10 datasets directly using Keras API.